UCLComputerScience/pgta/pgta.md

 ### Application and hiring process

+Key dates:

+- Deadline for Term 1 applications is 24/07/25
+- Deadline for Term 2 applications is 24/10/25

-1. Check the relevant vacancies and applying using the form listed on that page.
+1. Check the [relevant vacancies](https://script.google.com/macros/s/AKfycbzz2en51FJDuL9udZgfhFb2NvQ4PmDpp4pU4Hn-b757eukx4Jqjhib_8PCaG49rBQBQFg/exec?mode=pgta) and applying using the form on that site.
 2. Wait for the module leaders to contact you.
 Due to the volume of applications, in some instances you may not be contacted.
 3. If successful, the module leader will advise you of such, and they will then contact the Teaching Support Coordinator